Every spending situation is unique. SingSaver assembles the ‘Best For‘ list, so you can decide what’s best for you.

 It is compulsory to have your car insured in Singapore.
 Why not make the most of it by looking for the best car insurance plan in town when your policy is up for renewal?

 While it can be tempting to simply renew your existing car insurance plan and get that chore out of the way, you might be missing out on a better deal out there.
 For a start, you might get a much cheaper car insurance premium with another insurer.
-(You’ll need to get a quotation online, because insurance premiums depend on the driver’s profile and car make and model.)
+(You’ll need to get a quotation online, because insurance premiums depend on the driver’s profile, car make and model.)

 These days, many car insurance plans come with great features that cater to different needs, be it personal roadside assistance, young driver coverage, or a long list of conveniently-located workshops.
 Don’t miss out on those, either.